CDC says there’s a tremendous health opportunity for the 31 million inactive Americans.

 Put simply – Get Moving!

-Currently there are 31 Million Americans over 50 who are getting no exercise at all, according to the Centers for Disease Control (CDC) in their newest Morbidity and Mortality Weekly Report.
+Currently there are 31 Million Americans over 50 who are getting no exercise at all, according to the Centers for Disease Control (CDC) in their Morbidity and Mortality Weekly Report.

 Physical activity is essential for health, and especially for successful aging.